Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 [extending grid Sensors](https://github.com/Unity-Technologies/ml-agents/blob/release_17/com.unity.ml-agents.extensions/Documentation~/CustomGridSensors.md)
 for more details on custom grid sensors.

+__Note__: The `GridSensor` only works in 3D environments and will not behave properly in 2D environments.

 #### Grid Observation Summary & Best Practices

 - Attach `GridSensorComponent` to use.